 Gaby Umbach is Part-time Professor, Director of GlobalStat and H2020 TRIGGER consortium member leading the TRIGGER research pillar on global governance and EU actorness.
-She is also non-resident Visiting Fellow of the European Parliament (European Parliamentary Research Service); Adjunct Professor at the Universities of Cologne and Innsbruck; and Steering Committee member as well as advisor to the Enlightenment 2.0 programme of the European Commission’s Joint Research Centre.
-Moreover, she is book review editor of the Journal of Common Market Studies; and Editorial Board member of the International Journal Evaluation and Program Planning.
+She is also non-resident Visiting Fellow of the European Parliament (European Parliamentary Research Service); Adjunct Professor at the Universities of Cologne and Innsbruck; Board member of the Institute for European Politics Berlin; Book Review Editor of the Journal of Common Market Studies; and Editorial Board member of the International Journal Evaluation and Program Planning.

 Over the past 19 years, a multitude of international collaborations enabled her to establish a wide cooperation network within academia and EU politics across and beyond the EU, which made her particularly interested in aspects of global governance, multilevel policy design, policy innovation and intercultural learning.